-- Reviewers indicate it’s best to size up
+- Reviewers say it’s best to size up

-- Some feel the lacey material isn’t as soft as other maternity bras
+- Lacey material isn’t as soft as other maternity bras

 Available in six different colors, the Everything Bra is designed to be worn both day and night, offering the right amount of support around the clock without feeling restrictive.
 It was designed with a lactation consultant to ensure proper breast support without impinging on milk production after pregnancy.
 According to our pregnant product tester, “I’m still nursing on top of being pregnant, so I can say that [the Everything Bra] gives good support for someone who’s breastfeeding a toddler (aka not just freshly postpartum and super full of milk all the time), and I think it’ll be really great for the postpartum period too!”